deammion/Engr-Project/configuration.md

 5. Enter the URL for a website which you would like to direct traffic through our program
 6. Then you can enable FoxyProxy just for the patterns we have set up
 ```
-Everything should work as normal in your browser - you should be able to go to google.com.
-The only sites that won't work are the sites you have added as patterns to FoxyProxy, because we haven't started up the mitm proxy.
+Everything should work as normal in your browser.
+The only sites that won't work are the sites you have added as patterns to FoxyProxy, because you haven't started up the mitm proxy.
+Once the proxy is started these sites will be accessable.

 Setting up the Proxy
 ```